pytorch/torchchat/README.md

 If you have Android Studio set up, and you have Java 17 and Android SDK 34 configured, you can follow this step.

-The torchchat app skeleton is located at `android/Torchchat`.
-Use Android Studio to open this directory.

-You may notice that the project is missing a file `app/libs/executorch.aar`.
-Please download our prebuilt archive.
+First, you need to download the following AAR file which contains the required Java library and its corresponding JNI library, for the app to build and run.
+You need to put the file to `android/Torchchat/app/libs/executorch.aar`

 [executorch-llama.aar](https://ossci-android.s3.us-west-1.amazonaws.com/executorch/release/0.2/executorch-llama.aar) (SHASUM: 09d17f7bc59589b581e45bb49511d19196d0297d)

 ```
-curl https://ossci-android.s3.us-west-1.amazonaws.com/executorch/release/0.2/executorch-llama.aar -o android/Torchchat/app/libs/executorch.aar
+curl https://ossci-android.s3.us-west-1.amazonaws.com/executorch/release/0.2/executorch-llama.aar -o android/Torchchat/app/libs/executorch.aar --create-dirs
 echo "09d17f7bc59589b581e45bb49511d19196d0297d  android/Torchchat/app/libs/executorch.aar" | shasum --check
 ```

+Now, you can open the torchchat app skeleton, which is located at `android/Torchchat`.
+Use Android Studio to open this directory.

 Then, click the Play button (^R) to launch it to emulator/device.